RodBarnes/ts_tools/README.md

 ## ts_restore.sh
 Usage: `sudo ts_restore <snapshot_device> <restore_device> [-d] [snapshot_name]`

 Restores a snapshot (created by `ts_backup`).
-As written, `ts_restore` is designed to be used from a server's recovery partition and has only tested there.
+As written, `ts_restore` is designed to be used from a server's recovery partition and has only been tested there.
 It should also work from a live image but that has not been tested.